-Logical reasoning - here you'll work with abstract information, and put your problem solving skills into practice by identifying rules and relationships.
+Logical reasoning - here you'll work with abstract information, and put your problem-solving skills into practice by identifying rules and relationships.

 Situational judgement - this type of question will ask you to select the most appropriate response to a hypothetical scenario, and is a measure of your typical workplace behaviour.

-These types of questions give Bloomberg insight to your natural aptitude.
+These types of questions give Bloomberg insight into your natural aptitude.
 They are not designed to be overly complex, but can be tricky if you're not used to them - so take plenty of practice tests in each area before you begin your assessment.